Mona, tellme - AI-assisted analysis 🧠

 That request file has a prompt.

-one to perform crash analysis, and another one to explain what functions/routines do (useful for reverse engineering or just annotating routines).
+one to perform crash analysis, another one to explain what functions/routines do (useful for reverse engineering or just annotating routines), and a third one to reason about whether a controlled heap chunk can steer execution or influence meaningful write/dispatch paths.

 You can review and modify the request file manually, feed it into another workflow or AI platform yourself, or let mona submit it automatically through a supported API.